rozari0/NezukoBot/README.md

 async def some_function(_, message):
     await message.reply_text("I'm already up!!")

-# Many useful functions are in, wbb/utils/, wbb, and wbb/core/
+# Many useful functions are in, nezuko/utils/, nezuko, and nezuko/core/
 ```

 <h3 align="center">
-   And put that file in wbb/modules/, restart and test your bot.
+   And put that file in nezuko/modules/, restart and test your bot.
 </h3>

 # Credits